codymarcel/wordcomplete/README.md

 Most of the tests use a simple DB created using addWord() to prove correctness of the algorith.

 ## Building
 From the command line you can simply run `mvn test` and all the tests will run.
-There isn't a lot of useful outout there though.
+There isn't a lot of useful output there though.

 ## Requirements
 >1.
 Select a data structure that provides word-level auto-completions, given a specific prefix.
 The prefix “pi” should, for example, result in a list of words like “pizza”, “pie”, “pineapple,” and so on.
 The total number of returned words can be limited to N=20.